Butterfly koi: Nishikigoi judging

+Health and Care Considerations

+Butterfly koi are generally hardy and share similar care requirements with traditional koi varieties.
+However, their long fins require additional considerations.
+The elongated finnage is more prone to tearing, injury, and conditions such as fin rot, especially in ponds with sharp objects or poor water quality.
+As a result, maintaining clean water and adequate filtration is particularly important.

+The extended fins can also affect swimming efficiency.
+Butterfly koi often exhibit slower, more flowing movement compared to standard koi, which can place them at a disadvantage in strong currents or when competing for food.
+This may require hobbyists to monitor feeding closely to ensure all fish are adequately nourished.

+Like other koi, butterfly koi require a balanced, high-protein diet, supplemented with fresh vegetables and occasional protein treats like earthworms or shrimp.
+A varied diet helps support their immune system and enhances their coloration.

+Under optimal conditions, butterfly koi can live 25 to 35 years or longer, similar to other koi varieties.
+However, their exposed fins may make them more vulnerable to parasites or injuries, so regular health checks are necessary.

+Recommended pond conditions for butterfly koi are similar to those for traditional koi.
+A minimum water volume of 1,000 gallons per fish and a depth of at least 90 cm (3 feet) are typically recommended to ensure ample swimming space and to accommodate seasonal temperature changes.

 Popularity

 Contrary to Japanese perception, Butterfly carp are preferred by many keepers of traditional koi who view the breed as superior to normal koi, although all koi are the result of continuous inbreeding whenever a new recessive gene showed itself over the centuries.

 The preference for butterfly koi by some traditional keepers may be the reason why most reputable koi retailers often sell butterfly koi, and why most of Japan's famous and prestigious breeders breed them today.

 Moreover, they are largely popular in Europe and Asia, and are popular with new hobbyists and in North America, where they are readily available.
 They can be in pet, pond, and fish keeping supply stores or preferably, specialized koi breeders.
 The popularity of these fish in North America has earned them the nickname, "American koi".
 Hence, the butterfly koi is growing in popularity worldwide.

-Examples of Butterfly Koi are becoming more widely available as demand grows, seeing many variations in color and quality emerge.
+Examples of butterfly koi are becoming more widely available as demand grows, seeing many variations in color and quality emerge.

-The Butterfly has very similar feeding requirements and habits to other Koi and so can be kept alongside them happily.
+The Butterfly has very similar feeding requirements and habits to other koi and so can be kept alongside them happily.